lati-tibabu/project_db/README.md

 ### App Management
 - **Create Apps**: Build custom applications linked to your databases
+- **Authentication Control**: Choose whether to enable user authentication for each app
 - **Component System**: Add pre-built components like dashboards, data views, forms, and charts
 - **Dedicated URLs**: Each app gets its own route (e.g., `/app/app-id`) for direct access
 - **Multi-Tab Interface**: Open multiple apps in tabs within the dashboard